jorgecarleitao/django-sphinxql/docs/indexes.rst

             Optional, the query Sphinx uses to index its data, e.g.
             ``query = models.Post.objects.filter(date__year__gt=2000)``.
 If not
             set, Django-SphinxQL uses ``.objects.all()``.

+        In case you want to override Sphinx settings only to this particular index, you can also define the following class attributes:

+        .. attribute:: source_params

+            A dictionary of Sphinx options to override Sphinx settings of ``source`` for this particular index.

+            See how to use in :ref:`override-settings`.

+        .. attribute:: index_params

+            A dictionary of Sphinx options to override Sphinx settings of ``index`` for this particular index.

+            See how to use in :ref:`override-settings`.

 Field
 ~~~~~